The Mighty Quinn (film): Production

-The Mighty Quinn was filmed at various locations throughout Jamaica, with the principal outdoor scenes shot in Port Antonio.
+In October 1971, producer Robert Rosenthal enlisted Larry Cohen to pen a screenplay adapted from A. H. Z. Carr's novel, Finding Maubee, which was published posthumously.
+Actors Sammy Davis Jr. and Lou Gossett signed on for roles, with Sy Marsh and Robert Rosenthal set to produce.
+However, this version of the project was shelved.
+In May 1988, A & M Films secured the movie rights to the book for $75,000.
+Rita Marley, wife of reggae legend Bob Marley, had a cameo as a wedding band singer.
+By December 1988, the film's title was changed to The Mighty Quinn, inspired by the Bob Dylan song.
+This decision came after a test audience mistakenly believed "Finding Maubee" and the credit "Robert Townsend as Maubee" implied Townsend was the lead actor.
+To adhere to contractual obligations regarding Townsend's character name, the title was altered.
+Principal photography wrapped in Port Antonio, Jamaica, by June 1988.
 Interior scenes of Donald Pater's mansion were filmed at Golden Clouds Villa in Oracabessa.

 Reception

 The Mighty Quinn gained mostly positive reviews from critics.
-It holds an 88% rating on Rotten Tomatoes based on 16 reviews, with the consensus reading: "A deft hybrid of laughs, espionage, and music, The Mighty Quinn is a smart, pleasant entertainment that offers an early example of Denzel Washington's onscreen magnetism."
+It holds an 89% rating on review aggregator Rotten Tomatoes based on 18 reviews, with an average rating of 6.5/10.
+The website's critics consensus reads, "A deft hybrid of laughs, espionage, and music, The Mighty Quinn is a smart, pleasant entertainment that offers an early example of Denzel Washington's onscreen magnetism."
+On Metacritic, the film holds a weighted average score of 71 out of 100 based on 11 reviews, indicating "generally favorable reviews".

 Roger Ebert gave the film four stars.
 The high point, he said, was Washington's performance:

 The film stars Denzel Washington in one of those roles that creates a movie star overnight.
 You might have imagined that would have happened to Washington after he starred in "Cry Freedom" as the South African hero Stephen Biko.
 He got an Oscar nomination for that performance, but it didn't even begin to hint at his reserves of charm, sexiness and offbeat humor.
 In an effortless way that reminds me of Robert Mitchum, Michael Caine or Sean Connery in the best of the Bond pictures, he is able to be tough and gentle at the same time, able to play a hero and yet not take himself too seriously.

 Bob Dylan makes reference to the movie in his 2004 autobiography Chronicles: Volume One: